-Meet Our Fashion Show Producer! - Baltimore Style
+Our Big Bash Fashion Show Returns - Baltimore Style

-In less than a month, Baltimore Style will stage the 2018 Big Bash, A Royal Affair, at the Royal Sonesta Harbor Court.
-This year’s fashion show will be produced by Lana Rae, well-known creative director, influencer and what she calls “idea-bringer-to-lifer.”
-We had a few questions for this busy producer in anticipation of this year’s trend-filled show.
+On Nov.
+7, Baltimore Style celebrates its 30th birthday at our annual Big Bash.
+Once again, well-known creative director and influencer Lana Rae will produce the evening’s fashion show.
+We had a few questions for this busy producer in anticipation of this year’s trend-filled event.

 What drew you to fashion as a career?